MariaTerzieva/online-book-library/README.md

 Notes:

-* You can create books without being logged in but you can view existing books and modify them only when logged in
+* You can create books without being logged in but you can view existing books and modify them only when logged in.

-* The front-end side doesn't look very good due to lack of time.

-* There is just one test.
-I didn't have time for others.
-I tried but ran into some technical problems and decided that it is wiser to implement the functionality and not lose more of the time trying to fix these problems because time was running out.

-* I also implemented the search functionality a little bit different than required because time was running out and I decided that it is better that I have the functionality even if it looks different than required.

 * To have pagination you need to have at least 4 books.

+Things to improve in the future:

+* Do searching with AJAX and don't store searches in the database

+* Write tests

+* Fix the style of the button on the edit page

+* Add navigation links

+* After sign up log in the user

+* Use rubocop

+* Fix redirect URLs when some field not filled or filled wrong